Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 Just ensure you are not restricting yourself to a model that isn’t working well for you.

-After these 17 tactics, you should be able to get hold of procrastination to the brim.
+After these 17 tactics, you should be able to nip procrastination in the bud.

 However, how can you kill procrastination once and for all?